rencfs

 If, after installation, running rustc --version in the console fails, this is the most likely reason.
 In that case please add it to the PATH manually.

-Project is setup to use nightly toolchain in rust-toolchain.toml, on first build you will see it fetch the nightly.
+The project is set up to use the nightly toolchain in rust-toolchain. tool; on the first build, you will see it fetch the nightly.

 cargo install cargo-aur